 - Less flexibility in the joints.

 - Morning stiffness or stiffness in joints.

-These symptoms usually begins from small joints and later spread to all joints.
-In the case of 15 to 20 percent of people, symptoms may be observed in body parts including the skin, lungs, kidneys, blood vessels, liver etc.
+These symptoms usually begin from small joints and later spread to all joints.
+In the case of 15 to 20 per cent of people, symptoms may be observed in body parts, including the skin, lungs, kidneys, blood vessels, and liver.

 Rheumatoid Arthritis Treatment